Introduction of Constructor and Destructor in C++

 Destructor in C++

-- Another specialized member function is called destructor which is used to destroy the object’s memory when it is no longer required.
+- A destructor is another specialized member function that is used to destroy the object’s memory when it is no longer required.

-- A destructor is a function that has the same name as that of the class but is prefixed with a ~ (tilde).
+- A destructor is a special member function that has the same name as that of the class but is prefixed with a ~ (tilde) symbol.

 - Destructors are functions that are complementary to constructors.

-- A destructor is used to destroy the objects that have been created by using a constructor which is necessary for memory regeneration.
+- A destructor is used to destroy the objects that have been created by using a constructor.

 - They de-initialize objects when they are destroyed.